jackcallister/jarsbe.github.io/_posts/2015-02-26-the-flux-quick-start-guide.markdown

 **Action Creators** are the objects which build Actions and send them to the Dispatcher or Web Utils.

 **Web Utils** are objects for communicating with external API's.
-For example an Action Creator may invoke requesting new data from the server.
+For example, an Action Creator may invoke requesting new data from the server.

 ---